vinheim3/CHIP-8/README.md

 # Todo:
 Write a script to load a centered sokoban map into its binary file
+Compiler should compile to all caps for consistency
+Move scripts to C
 Start planning for CHIP-8 zelda